 Beer Garden Design Ideas and Tips

-Once summer arrives, a lot of people’s thoughts revolve around the beer garden, enjoying the sunny days with family and friends, and finding welcome solitude at a neighbourhood beer garden.
+Once summer arrives, many people’s thoughts revolve around the beer garden.
+They enjoy the sunny days with family and friends and find welcome solitude at a neighbourhood beer garden.
 Bars and pubs with a beer garden can take advantage of the lengthy summer nights.
 Provided the space is available, not making good use of it for the summer is a waste.

-Beers Garden Design Ideas - BE Furniture Sales
+Beer Garden Design Ideas and Tips - BE Furniture Sales

 The Outdoor Area

 One of the most important qualities of any beer garden connected to a restaurant, pub or bar is it should not have the same feeling as an indoor space.
 The space should feel like a garden, and the indoor finishes do not belong here.
 The space should have outdoor elements such as brick and stone, and the furniture should have the same appearance as outdoor furniture.
-There are so many finishes and materials that can be used for a lovely garden atmosphere.
-The space should have a light, relaxing feeling, and be as appropriate for a group of friends as a man seeking solitude.
+Many finishes and materials can be used for a lovely garden atmosphere.
+The space should have a light, relaxing feeling and be as appropriate for a group of friends as a man seeking solitude.
 If the space is picturesque, it can be placed on social media.
-This will spread the word, and help bring a lot of traffic to the beer garden.
+This will spread the word and help bring a lot of traffic to the beer garden.

 The Weather

-The heat and glare must be diffused, and this can be accomplished with canopies or coloured glass.
-Almost anything can be created to decrease the wind factor including canvas windbreakers, timber or metal frameworks with glass and willow fencing.
-A trellis planter is a nice addition, and can be designed on wheels so it can be moved wherever it is required.
-The position of the seating must take the direction of the wind into consideration.
-When the weather is bad, the smokers will require adequate coverage.
+The heat and glare must be diffused, which can be accomplished with canopies or coloured glass.
+Almost anything can be created to decrease the wind factor, including canvas windbreakers, timber or metal frameworks, glass, and willow fencing.
+A trellis planter is an excellent addition and can be designed on wheels to move wherever required.
+The position of the seating must consider the direction of the wind.
+When the weather is terrible, smokers will require adequate coverage.
 Although a canvas canopy will work, glass placed in a glass or timber framework is a more permanent solution.
 This will also enable the sun to shine through on warm summer days, and blinds can be fitted when it becomes too bright or hot.

 The Style

-Prior to choosing the theme or style, take the time to do some research.
+Before choosing the theme or style, take the time to do some research.
 The building and walls may have certain characteristics that are best suited to a particular style or can be embellished.
-If there is a theme used inside, this should continue into the beer garden.
-A good example would be a bar with an art deco theme.
-This theme can be easily carried outside with art deco lamps, tiles and statues.
-The garden should not have a generic feel, but be an extension of the style of the establishment.
+If a theme is used inside, this should continue into the beer garden.
+A good example would be a bar with an Art Deco theme.
+Art Deco lamps, tiles and statues can easily carry this theme outside.
+The garden should not have a generic feel but be an extension of the style of the establishment.

 The Hidden Areas

-The view from the garden should be nice, and nobody wants to took at the car-parks or the bins in the garbage area.
-The ugly areas can be hidden by using timber fencing or screened with fragrant plants.
+The view from the garden should be nice, and nobody wants to take photos of the car parks or the bins in the rubbish area.
+Timber fencing or screening with fragrant plants can hide the ugly areas.

 Local Regulations